nmajor/infusion-data-parser/README.md

 isform.html                 - Basic one page form
 ```

+When viewing a template you can click "Raw" to see the full file on its own page to make copying easier.

 2. Copy all the template code into wordpress.
 All the css is included in the template.

 3. Create a new legacy form and preview it.